-I just heard from my wonderful publisher in Spain, Dilitando Mentes Editorial, that The Between’s Spanish edition is still on schedule for a fall release this year.
+I just heard from my wonderful publisher in Spain, Dilitando Mentes Editorial, that The Between’s Spanish edition is still on schedule for a fall release this year will be out in January ’23.
 I can’t wait to hold a copy of it!

 Finally, I’ve gotten a lot of questions about a sequel for The Between.
 I have always envisioned The Between as the first book of a trilogy, where the second book reveals much more of the bigger story at work, and the final book completes the arcs of this set of characters.
 Currently, I have an assortment of disconnected scenes written and a broad plan for what will happen.
 I’m hoping to make good progress this summer and have a solid draft of the sequel by the end of the year.
 My heartfelt thanks to everyone who has sent me encouragement and questions.
 It really helps me push forward when the words are being difficult.

 I recently received an excited text from my cousin, who happens to be one of the smartest people I know and a beta reader of my novels.
 He had just listened to a wildly entertaining podcast episode on evolutionary computation and wanted me to listen as well.
 “They’re talking about the same stuff that’s in your SF novel.
 You’ve gotta listen to it.”